MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/How-to-Debug-Scripts-in-Windows-PowerShell-ISE.md

 1. **Line breakpoint**.
 The script pauses when the designated line is reached during the operation of the script

-2. **Variable breakpoint.** The script pauses whenever the designated variable'™s value changes.
+2. **Variable breakpoint.** The script pauses whenever the designated variable's value changes.

 3. **Command breakpoint.** The script pauses whenever the designated command is about to be run during the operation of the script.
 It can include parameters to further filter the breakpoint to only the operation you want.
 The command can also be a function you created.